 Medicare Part D plans all follow federal guidelines.
 Each insurance carrier must submit its plan outline to the Centers for Medicare and Medicaid Services annually for approval.

-- Annual Deductible – in 2017, the allowable Medicare Part D deductible is $400.
+In 2020, the allowable Medicare Part D deductible is $435.
 Plans may charge the full Part D deductible, a partial deductible, or waive the deductible entirely.
 You will pay the network discounted price for your medications until your plan tallies that you have satisfied the deductible.
 After that, you enter initial coverage.

-- Initial Coverage – during this stage of Part D drug coverage, you will pay a copay for your medications based on the drug formulary.
+During this stage of Part D drug coverage, you will pay a copay for your medications based on the drug formulary.
 Each drug plan will separate its medications into tiers.
 Each tiers has a copy amount that you will pay.
 For example, a plan might assign a $7 copay for a Tier 1 generic medication.
 Maybe a Tier 3 is a preferred brand name for a $40 copay, and so on.
-The insurance company tracks the spending by both you and the insurance company until you have together spent a total of $3700 in 2017.
+The insurance company tracks the spending by both you and the insurance company until you have together spent a total of $4020 in 2020.

 It’s important to note that Medicare itself tracks your True Out of Pocket Costs (TrOOP) for each year.
 This can protect you from paying certain costs twice.
-For example, if you pay the deductible on one plan, and then later switch to a different Medicare Part D plan because you moved out of state, your new plan will already see that you have paid the deductible for that year.
+For example, say you have already satisfied the deductible on one plan.
+Then you later switch mid-year to a different Medicare Part D plan because you moved out of state.
+Your new plan will already see that you have paid the deductible for that year.
 The costs for coverage gap and catastrophic coverage work the same way.

 Part D drug plans also have changes from year to year.
 Your plan’s benefits, formulary, pharmacy network, provider network, premium and/or co-payments/co-insurance may change on January 1st of each year.
 Medicare gives you an annual election period during which you can change your plan if you desire to do so.

 Drug utilization rules that affect your Part D coverage